 Karen is a wealthy suburb of Nairobi some ten miles west of the CBD. named after Karen Blixen, the Danish expatriate who lived here in the early 20th century and famously wrote about her experiences in the book Out of Africa, subsequently made into an Oscar-winning film.
-From the early 2000s, growth was rapid, with many of the original fiveand ten-acre plots developing into modern housing clusters with shared and swimming pools.
-This period saw land prices soar from 2.3 million shillings per acre to their current levels of over 50 million shillings per acre, where they have now stabilised The market for these townhouses has become somewhat saturated, with a subsequent plateauing of both house prices and land values.
+From the early 2000s, growth was rapid, with many of the original fiveand ten-acre plots developing into modern housing clusters with shared shillings per acre to their current levels of over 50 million shillings per acre, where they have now stabilised The market for these townhouses has become somewhat saturated, with a subsequent plateauing of both house prices and land values.
 Typically, houses currently sell for around 80 million to 110 million shillings, although we are now seeing record prices being achieved for larger stand-alone houses with more substantial gardens.